d4rk4444/starknet-test/en/README.md

 # starknet-test
 A script for automating actions on the Starknet network.
 Interacts with projects such as Starkgate, MySwap, StarknetId, NostraFinance.
-Скрипт для автоматизации действий в сети Starknet. Взаимодействует с такими проектами, как Starkgate, MySwap, StarknetId, NostraFinance.

-### Языки / Languages
+### Languages

 - [English](en/README.md)
 - [Русский](ru/README.md)